 - Press the mixture into the baking pan to produce an even layer.
 Bake until just beginning to brown, 11-13 minutes.

 Make the Filling

 - While the crust is baking, mix together condensed milk, orange juice, lemon juice, egg yolks, and orange zest.
 Let it for 5-10 minutes so that it will thicken slightly.

 - Make sure the raspberries are fairly dry since you don't want to add much liquid to the filling.

 - Dot the raspberries around so they are fairly well spread out.
 Bake for 7-8 minutes, until the orange filling forms a shiny skin.

 - Once the bars come out of the oven, sprinkle the streusel over the top and press it in slightly as you work.

 - Cool the bars to room temperature, then pull them out of the pan using the overhang.
 If desired, top with raspberry glaze.
 Cut into 24 bars.

-For a streamlined version of the crust and topping (one mix for each) which can be used in place of the recipes here, go to my Apple Crisp Bars.
+- Alternate Crust/Topping: For a streamlined version of the crust and topping (one mix for each) which can be used in place of the recipes here, go to my Apple Crisp Bars.